YasenT/pulp-cli/docs/dev/guides/bootstrap.md

 The bootstrap process creates several important directories and files:

-- `pulpcore/cli/my-plugin/__init__.py`: Main entry point where you define command groups
+- `pulpcore/cli/my-plugin/__init__.py`: Main entry point where you define command groups.
+See bellow for more details
-- `pulp-glue-my-plugin/pulp_glue/my-plugin/context.py`: API context class for interacting with Pulp
+- `pulp-glue-my-plugin/pulp_glue/my-plugin/context.py`: API context class for interacting with Pulp.
+See bellow for more details
-- `pyproject.toml`: Project metadata, dependencies, and build configuration
+- `pyproject.toml`: Project metadata, dependencies, and build configuration.
+This file contains essential project information including author details, licensing information, version numbers, package dependencies, and build system configuration.
+You'll need to customize the author name, email, project description, license type to match your plugin's specific requirements.
-- `CHANGES/`: Directory for changelog fragments (.feature, .bugfix, etc. files)
+- `CHANGES/`: Directory for changelog fragments (.feature, .bugfix, etc. files).
+See the [changelog update guide](https://pulpproject.org/pulpcore/docs/dev/guides/git/?h=towncrier#changelog-update) for more details.
-- `.github/workflows/`: CI configuration for automated testing
+- `.github/workflows/`: This directory contains GitHub Actions workflow configurations for automated testing and continuous integration.
+These files are pre-configured and do not require modification when initially setting up your plugin development environment.
+The CI workflows will automatically run tests and validation checks on your plugin code when you push changes to your repository.

 ---